International Pet Travel: Why It’s More Than Booking a Flight

 Airlines apply very specific rules when transporting animals.
 Pets are accepted under separate criteria, with limitations that can vary by route, time of year, and destination.

-Certain flights, aircraft, or seasons may not be open to animals at all.
+Certain flights, aircraft, or seasons may not be open to pets or any animals at all.
 Temperature restrictions, operational limits, or destination regulations can prevent pets from travelling on flights that appear otherwise suitable for passengers.

 This is why international pet travel requires planning around what is permitted for animals, not what simply appears available when booking a flight.